AbhiTheModder/understand-smali/README.md

     return-void
      .end method

 Now let's understand it :
-   - In the Java code and smali the firstline you can understand yourself tat it making the class name the only difference is that in Java we can simply write class HelloWorld{your codes} but in smali for writing we have to pu capital "L" before class name.
+   - In the Java code and smali, the first line you can understand yourself, that it is initiating the class name.
+The only difference is that, in Java we can simply write class HelloWorld{your codes}, but in smali, for writing we have to put capital "L" before class name.
-   - the next line in smali:
+   - The next line in smali:
-        [Ljava.lang.Object; is the name for Object[].class  and .super doing function like calling/storing of it
+        [Ljava.lang.Object; is the name for Object[].class  and .super doing function like calling/storing of it.

-   - the next line making method which is like our nerves which transfers the data to our brain that what's inside it and that's the thing which the user want's to perform then the brain does the work according to it similarly /method contains the code hich the user wants to perform
+   - The next line is initiating method, which is like our nerves which transfers the data to our brain that what's inside it and that's the thing which the user want's to perform.
+Then the brain does the work according to it.
+Similarly method contains the code which the user wants to perform.
-   - the public word after .method is like the open-source program's that we can overwrite if there was private word then we need to modify it like we get premium apps/software's illegally
+   - The public word after `.method` is like the open-source programs that we can overwrite.
+If there was private word in the method initiation line, then we need to modify it, like we get premium apps/softwares illegally (Modding/Cracking).
-   - the next line after pyblic calling string function means that we want to display some strings to user's
+   - The next line after public calling string function, means that we want to display some strings to the user.
-   - tthe )V which we seeing is used to return types in smali for understanding types in smali you can go to <a href="https://github.com/AbhiTheModder/understand-smali/wiki">This repo wiki page</a>
+   - The `)V` which we're seeing is used to return types in smali.
+For understanding types in smali, you can go to <a href="https://github.com/AbhiTheModder/understand-smali/wiki">This repo wiki page</a>.